aditya777-dev/Simple-Keylogger/README.md

 > ' --noconsole ' supresses console output to maintain stealth of the application

-> ' --onefile ' creates a single executable file of the code rather than an entire folder; this might raise an alert to the windows defender and it will not allow the execution of the file
+> ' --onefile ' creates a single executable file of the code rather than an entire folder; this might raise an alert for windows defender and it will not allow the execution of the file

 > this process may take some time